-Continuous integration, delivery, and deployment reduces the barriers between your ideas and your customers.
+Continuous integration, delivery, and deployment reduce the barriers between your ideas and your customers.
 Read more to learn why companies such as Amazon, LinkedIn, Microsoft, Etsy, Netflix, and many others rely on continuous development practices.

 What are Continuous Integration, Delivery, and Deployment?

 In order to have a successful end-to-end system for continuous development, three areas are considered: integration, delivery, and deployment.

 How does Continuous Delivery Perform in Real Life?

 In a 2014 study of high-performing organizations utilizing these development methodologies, the following conclusions were observed (ThoughtWorks & Puppet Labs, 2014) as compared to industry peers using traditional methods:

 - 78% reduction in development cost per program

 - 5x increase on time spent on innovation